sjacob2019/Credit-Card-Fraud-Detection/README.md

 # 6 Supervised Learning Methods

 Traditionally, supervised learning methods have been used for classification problems.
-With the knowledge of what label the training dataset has, we can train models that seek out certain features when trying to make a distinction about what label a testing datapoint should be given.
-A byproduct of supervised learning being more frequently used for classification is that we had many more models to analyze the performance of.
+With the knowledge of what label the training dataset has, we can train models that seek out certain features when trying to make a prediction about what label a testing datapoint should be given.
+A byproduct of supervised learning being more frequently used for classification is that we have many more models to analyze the performance of.
 Specifically, we chose to focus on K-nearest-neighbors, Random Forests, Support Vector Machines (SVM), Deep Learning, and Logistic regression.
-In this section we also placed a heavier emphasis on analyzing how SMOTE, undersampling, and Class Weights can be used to help combat the imbalance in our dataset.
+In this section we also placed a heavier emphasis on analyzing how SMOTE, Undersampling, and Class Weights can be used to help combat the imbalance in our dataset.

 ## 6.1 K-nearest-neighbors

 ### Motivation
 The k-nearest neighbors (kNN) algorithm is a non-parametric classification method.
-It is very easy to implement: for a testing data point, we find its k-nearest neighbors in the training data set, and classify the testing data point by a majority vote of the k-nearest neighbors.
-For example, out of 10 nearest neighbors in the training data set, 6 are class 0 and 4 are class 1, then the testing data point is assigned label class 0.
+It is very easy to implement: for a testing data point, we find its k-nearest neighbors in the training data set and classify the testing data point by a majority vote of the k-nearest neighbors.
+For example, if out of 10 nearest neighbors in the training data set, 6 are class 0 and 4 are class 1, then the testing data point is assigned label class 0.
 Here, k is a hyperparameter that needs to be tuned.
 When k = 1, we simply classify a testing data point as the same class as the training data point that is the closest.
 Although easy to implement, kNN can be computationally intensive due to the pairwise distance calculation and sorting, especially with a large dataset like ours.

 ### Setup
 We first split the dataset into training data and testing data by an 80:20 ratio.
 Next, we perform undersampling as well as SMOTE with varying ratios on the training data.
 The processed training data will be used for kNN classification where we set k = 5.
 Finally, we will obtain the classification results on the testing data set.